learn-co-curriculum/phase-0-pac-2-intro/README.md

 ## Provide Example of Selection Statement

-Sometimes we need to deviate from the default **sequence** we might need to **select** a different path.
+Sometimes we need to deviate from the default **sequence**.
+We might need to **select** a different path.
 There's a poem by Robert Frost about it:

 > Two roads diverged in a yellow wood,